oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > The required element `baseSeverity` is missing.

-> A tool MAY implement add one or more of the missing properties `version`, `baseScore` and `baseSeverity` based on the values given in `vectorString` as quick fix.
+> A tool MAY add one or more of the missing properties `version`, `baseScore` and `baseSeverity` based on the values given in `vectorString` as quick fix.

 ### 4.1.9 Invalid CVSS computation